 Interesting, and to a certain extent novel, I work on this “Adjusting the space”, which Pulse offers us.
 And who are Pulse?
 Apparently under that name hides the band led by the Austrian Nemesis, known mainly for his black band Astaroth, and from the start we must recognize a capacity to go beyond simple self-copying since it sounds quite personal as a whole, although in certain moments can remember diverse and varied bands.

-As a solo project, Nemesis has a more or less stable band at its command, but it also has a varied cast of guest musicians who add nuances to this album.
+As a solo project, Nemesis has a more or less stable band at his command, but it also has a varied cast of guest musicians who add nuances to this album.

 And you have to admit it: it's a good album.
 I'm not sure if it really achieves the unitary effect that an album of these characteristics requires, but the songs are well composed, well executed, well produced.
 That is the essential.

-Perhaps because of its theme, the album begins by reminding me of Powerman 5000 (Spider's group, Rob Zombie's brother and with a similar theme), but there is more, much more, since as the album passes other influences (Fear Factory, Johnny Violent, Rammstein, Pain) appear one dropper, resulting in an interesting job from start to finish.
-And it is something that is not found every day.
+Perhaps because of its theme, the album begins by reminding me of Powerman 5000 (Spider's group, Rob Zombie's brother and with a similar theme), but there is more, much more, since as the album passes other influences (Fear Factory, Johnny Violent, Rammstein, Pain) appear one dropper, resulting in interesting work from beginning to end.
+And it is something that is not found every day. - Rocka Rolla

 PULSE act with their new Cyber Future Metal Single “New Elastic Freak” along with its music video in a bizarre interplay between sexual disorder and alien-obduction